Code-Institute-Submissions/samagosti7-Project-4/README.md

 [Go to the top](#table-of-contents)

 ### Chrome Developer Tools
-Used Chrome dev tools to test styling and responsivity.
+Chrome developer tools were used to test styling and responsivity, across various device sizes.

 ### W3C Validator Tools
 #### HTML: